| Picture | Object name#NORAD

 own ground station.
 Alexander

 Gerst answered 17 questions from the students.
+The ground

 station in Heilbronn was and operated by members of